Kboi0/Explaining-Markov-Chain/README.md

 Now that the probabilities are known, the program can start to generate text.
 The first thing it does is pick a word purely at random, having it serve as the first word in the text.

 Then, using the probabilities of which words come after that word, it chooses the next word.
 This repeats until as long as desired.
-### Implementation
-Utilizing arrays, vactors, maps, and hashing, the code sample provided consists of many parts.
-#### Learning Stage
-Here we count the words in our data and their frequency, afterward turning them into cumulative probablilities.
-#### Data Generation Stage
-Selects a random starting state, then chooses the next state using weighted options.
-#### File Output
-This is where the program reads the file into memory and performs the operation, generating both an output file and a statistics file.

 # How is it Useful?
 I have only demonstrated a small bit of what Markov Chains are capable of.
 The nature of the model allows for many things to be considered when applying it to the real world.